Miltiadis Konstantinou: Teaching

 From 1982 to 1988 he has taught as a lecturer Old Testament and Biblical Hebrew language at the department of theology of the Aristotle University of Thessaloniki.
 From 1989 to 1997 he become as an assistant professor at the Aristotle University of Thessaloniki, and then, a full professor.
 From 2002 to 2006 he become visiting professor at the theological school of the University of Balamand.

 Academic work

 From 1997 to 1999 he was vice-chairman, from 2001 to 2003 and from 2005 to 2007 he was chairman of the department of theology of the Aristotle University of Thessaloniki.
 From 2014 to 2018 he become dean of the school of theology of the Aristotle University of Thessaloniki.

 Award

-Konstantinou was awarded by the Ecumenical Patriarchate with the honorary title of the "Teacher of the Gospel" while he is the delegate of the Greek church to the International Commission for the Angilcan-Orthodox dialogue (ICAOTD).
+Konstantinou was awarded by the Ecumenical Patriarchate with the honorary title of the "Teacher of the Gospel" while he is the delegate of the Greek church to the International Commission for the Anglican-Orthodox dialogue (ICAOTD).